Fox-ML-infrastructure/Fox-v1-infra/DUAL_LICENSE.md

 - You are willing and able to comply with AGPL-3.0 source code disclosure requirements.

 **Note:** If you are using FoxML Core **inside any business or organization**, assume you need a commercial license.
 See `LEGAL/SUBSCRIPTIONS.md` for details on business/internal use requirements.
 Academic research conducted for, funded by, or integrated into a commercial organization requires a commercial license, even if performed by students or interns.

+**If you're unsure which license applies, contact us.
+Default assumption for any company: commercial license.**

 ## Contact